 The happiness was short-lived though.
 When the follow-up came a couple of hours later, I was disappointed to find out that we were only selected for 1 session out of the 10 we applied.
 That also meant it was 1 out of the 3 Women’s Singles Round 3 sessions.

 Feng Tianwei was the main reason why we wanted to watch the Olympics in person (plus, supporting any other Singaporean players who qualify would be a bonus).
 Assuming FTW qualifies as a seeded player this time and based on her previous Olympics track record, she is most likely to start from Round 3.
 However in our case, we might have a guaranteed ticket, but we only have a one-third chance of watching her match.

 Another concern was the seat allocation will be given at random, which meant there is a risk that we will be seated away from the table we want to watch.
 Well, we could go around the stadium asking people if they will be willing to switch places with us, but it’s just wishful thinking.

 Hoping to justify reasons to travel to Tokyo for this once-in-a-lifetime experience, I scoured through accommodation options near Tokyo Metropolitan Gymnasium for that period but was turned off by the grossly-inflated prices.
 S$600 per night for a 3-star hotel?
 No thanks.
-Prices at Airbnb were surprisingly higher at around S$1,000 per night on average.
+Apartments listed on Airbnb were surprisingly higher at around S$1,000 per night on average.